Edmund Spenser: The Faerie Queene

 The epic poem The Faerie Queene frontispiece, printed by William Ponsonby in 1590.

 Spenser's masterpiece is the epic poem The Faerie Queene.
 The first three books of The Faerie Queene were published in 1590, and the second set of three books was published in 1596.
 Spenser originally indicated that he intended the poem to consist of twelve books, so the version of the poem we have today is incomplete.
 Despite this, it remains one of the longest poems in the English language.
 It is an allegorical work, and can be read (as Spenser presumably intended) on several levels of allegory, including as praise of Queen Elizabeth I. In a completely allegorical context, the poem follows several knights in an examination of several virtues.
 In Spenser's "A Letter of the Authors", he states that the entire epic poem is "cloudily enwrapped in allegorical devises", and that the aim behind The Faerie Queene was to "fashion a gentleman or noble person in virtuous and gentle discipline".

+Curiously, there was an aspect of personal resonance affecting Spenser's portrayal of his intended "gentleman or noble person."
+It was rumoured how his close friend Gabriel Harvey slipped into this role.
+It seems the characterization of 'Hobbinoll' in Spenser's The Shepheardes Calendar, which also appears prefixed toThe Faerie Queen, may be attributed to Harvey.
+If so, this shows Spenser's magnanimity ready to spoil a friend and fellow poet by having him included in the preamble to his work.